 Schools began using Opportunity Culture in:

-Learn more about La Vega ISD by visiting the district website.
+Learn more about the Opportunity Culture initiative in La Vega ISD by visiting the district website.

 In 2020, La Vega ISD began designing their Opportunity Culture plans for implementation in fall 2021.
 La Vega ISD, along with Waco ISD, designed Opportunity Culture with paid teacher residencies in partnership with the Tarleton State University.
 In addition to working with Tarleton State University, La Vega and Waco ISDs are working with Texas Tech University.